webcane/hello-spring-boot-cognito/README.md

   - use OAuth JWT access tokens granted by Cognito Identity Provider
   - jwt tokens are not overridden in the app. it relies solely on Cognito tokens
   - end-users authenticated on the swagger-ui page only
-  - service account use the Cognito auth token endpoint directly
+  - service account uses the Cognito auth token endpoint directly
 - Authorization
   - users and roles configured using application properties
   - service accounts can be easily registered in the system alongside regular end-users